crupert14/neural-network-python/references/Concepts.md

 >> - 3 dimensional array in numpy

 ## Dot Product
 Computed by multiplying the values of different array indices, and then adding them together.
-Weights are passed first when calculating **Dot Product** because data should be indexed by weight sets.
+Weights are passed first when calculating **Dot Product** given a single sample of inputs because data should be indexed by weight sets.
+Weight is passed second and transposed when given a batch of inputs because otherwise the inner dimensions do not match.

-### Examples:
+> The second dimension of the first matrix must equal the first dimension of the second matrix.

+### Examples with single samples of inputs:

 Python:
 > Given: